-NRG Energy is a wholesale power generation company, primarily engaged in the ownership and operation of power generation facilities and the sale of energy, capacity and related products in the United States and internationally.
-NRG Energy has a diverse portfolio of electric generation facilities in terms of geography, fuel type and dispatch levels, which helps it mitigate risk.
-NRG Energy intends to maximize operating income through the efficient procurement and management of fuel supplies and maintenance services, and the sale of energy, capacity and ancillary services into attractive spot, intermediate and long-term markets.
+NRG Energy is a leading independent power production company, primarily engaged in the ownership and operation of power generation facilities and the sale of energy, capacity and related products in the United States.
+While NRG Energy is currently an indirect, wholly owned subsidiary of Xcel Energy, it will be an independent public company upon its emergence from bankruptcy and will no longer have any material affiliation or relationship with Xcel Energy.
+NRG Energy has a diverse generation portfolio in terms of geography, fuel type and dispatch levels.
+NRG Energy believes this diversity helps balance risk and increase profits.
+As part of NRG Energy's strategy, NRG Energy intends to maximize operating income through the efficient procurement and management of fuel supplies, transportation and maintenance services, and the sale of energy, capacity and ancillary services into attractive spot, intermediate and long-term markets.

 NRG Energy does not anticipate any significant new acquisitions or construction in the near future, and instead will focus on operational performance, asset management and debt reduction.
 NRG Energy has already made significant reductions in capital expenditures, business development activities and personnel.
-Power sales, fuel procurement and risk management will remain a key strategic element of our operations.
-NRG Energy's objective will be to optimize the operating income of our facilities within an appropriate risk and liquidity profile.
+Power sales, fuel procurement and risk management will remain a key strategic element of NRG Energy's operations.
+NRG Energy's objective will be to optimize the operating income of its facilities within an appropriate risk and liquidity profile.

 Industry Trends.
-In this "Management's Discussion and Analysis of Financial Condition and Results of Operations," NRG Energy will discuss its historical results of operations.
+In this "Management's Discussion and Analysis of Financial Condition and Results of Operations," management discusses NRG Energy's historical results of operations.
 During 2003, the following factors, among others, have negatively affected NRG Energy's results of operations:

-- · weak markets for electric energy, capacity and ancillary services; - a narrowing of the "spark spread" (the difference between power prices and fuel costs) in most regions of the United States in which NRG Energy operates power generation facilities; - · mild weather during peak seasons in regions where NRG Energy has significant merchant capacity; - · reduced liquidity in the energy trading markets as a result of fewer participants trading lower volumes; - the imposition of price caps and other market mitigation in markets where NRG Energy has significant merchant capacity; - regulatory and market frameworks in certain regions where NRG Energy operates that prevent it from charging prices that will enable NRG Energy to recover its operating costs and to earn acceptable returns on capital; - the obligation to perform under certain long-term contracts that are not profitable; - physical, regulatory and market constraints on transmission facilities in certain regions that limit or prevent NRG Energy from selling power generated by certain of our facilities; - limited access to capital due to our financial condition since July 2002 and the resulting contraction of NRG Energy's ability to conduct business in the merchant energy markets; and - · changes and turnover in senior and middle management since June 2002 in connection with NRG Energy's restructuring.
+- Weak markets for electric energy, capacity and ancillary services; - a narrowing of the "spark spread" (the difference between power prices and fuel costs) in most regions of the United States in which NRG Energy's operates power generation facilities; - mild weather during peak seasons in regions where NRG Energy has significant merchant capacity; - reduced liquidity in the energy trading markets as a result of fewer participants trading lower volumes; - the imposition of price caps and other market mitigation in markets where NRG Energy has significant merchant capacity; - regulatory and market frameworks in certain markets where NRG Energy operates that prevents NRG Energy from charging prices that will enable NRG Energy to recover its operating costs and to earn acceptable returns on capital; - the obligation to perform under certain long-term contracts that are not profitable; - physical, regulatory and market constraints on transmission facilities in certain regions that limit or prevents NRG Energy from selling power generated by certain of its facilities; - limited access to capital due to NRG Energy's financial condition since July 2002, and the resulting contraction of NRG Energy's ability to conduct business in the merchant energy markets; and - changes and turnover in senior and middle management since June 2002 in connection with NRG Energy's restructuring.